Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Osteoarthritis in the joint at the base of your thumb is very common.
 It can be very painful and prevent you from performing simple daily activities.

-Trapeziectomy and Ligament Reconstruction procedure
+Trapeziectomy with Ligament Reconstruction procedure

 During the trapeziectomy, the surgeon will remove the arthritis affected bone (trapezium) and then reconstruct the ligaments to stabilise the joint.